-Gambling has long been known to be a favourite pastime amongst Irish citizens.
-It is so deeply ingrained into the Irish culture, that it comes as no surprise that they have laws in place which other countries should follow.
+Gambling has long been known to be a favorite pastime amongst Irish citizens.
+It is so deeply ingrained into the Irish culture, that it comes as no surprise that they have laws in place that other countries should follow, learn more about Ireland’s online casino law here.

 Currently, all types of gambling, as well as betting operations, are legal in Ireland.
 Although it is primarily known for horses and greyhound racing activities, many other forms of gambling are also popular.